Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Experiments

 \subsection{Comparison Between Phoneme and Grapheme}

-We trained additional phoneme-based unsupervised TTS models in Hungarian, Finnish, and Dutch to study how the text units affect the TTS performance.
-The training procedure was the same as that described in Sec~\ref{sec:tts_css10}, except that in the very beginning, we converted the language-specific graphemes to the phonetic annotations, i.e., the International Phonetic Alphabet IPA, using LanguageNet G2Ps~\cite{hasegawa2020grapheme}.
+We trained additional phoneme-based unsupervised TTS models in Hungarian, Finnish, and Dutch to study how the text units affect system performance.
+The training procedure was the same as that described in Sec~\ref{sec:tts_css10}, except that for training the alignment module, we converted the language-specific graphemes to the phonetic annotations, i.e., the International Phonetic Alphabet, using LanguageNet G2Ps~\cite{hasegawa2020grapheme}.
+We then use the phonetic outputs from the HMM within the alignment module to train the synthesis module.
 The CERs and WERs are reported in Table~\ref{tab:unsup_tts_phoneme_vs_grapheme}.
 The table shows that the phone-based systems yield significantly lower error rates than the grapheme systems.
 As graphemes are the smallest functional unit of a writing system, it involves extra complexity on top of the phone systems.
 Thus, modeling the grapheme systems is harder than modeling the phone systems, as indicated by its higher error rates.
+The gap between grapheme and phoneme systems is considerably smaller for Hungarian and Finnish than for Dutch.
+One probable explanation is that spelling and phonetic transcription is far more regular for the former two languages than for Dutch.